-Over the past two years, Bank of Baku has significantly strengthened its risk management and tightened underwriting standards, which translated into reduced credit risk.
-Sill, the credit growth in the region of 20% contemplated in 2021 (after the conservative flat dynamics in 2020) will give rise to some asset quality deterioration as the rapidly augmented loan books starts seasoning.
+Over the past two years, Bank of Baku has significantly strengthened its risk management and tightened underwriting standards.
+Still, loans increased by 40% in 2021 and will expose the bank to some asset quality deterioration as the loan book starts seasoning.